shapeshed/flim.shapeshed.com/src/_posts/command-line-utilities-with-nodejs.md

 ## Write command line utilities with Node.js

 An underused feature of Node.js is the ability to write command-line scripts.
-This gives you the full power of Node.js as a networking programming platform and the brilliance of npm to allow you to share your scripts.
+This gives you the full power of Node.js as a network programming platform and the brilliance of npm to allow you to share your scripts.
 I recently wrote  [weatherme][2] a command line app to display data from forecast.io.
-Compared to writing bash scripts it was a really pleasant experience and I think people should be using Node.js for creating CLI tools more, especially where IO is involved.
+Compared to writing bash scripts it was a really pleasant experience and I think people should be using Node.js for creating CLI tools more, especially where I/O is involved.

 ## The basics